This post may contain affiliate links. Please see our disclosure policy.

 Catfish is a white fish with a mild flavor, best known in Southern cooking for its flaky, tender meat.
 When buying catfish at the grocery store or fishmonger, make sure that the filets are firm and translucent – this means they’re nice and fresh.
 They should never be mushy nor have a strong fishy smell!

-For seasonings, we’re using old bay seasoning, cajun seasoning, parsley, lemon pepper, garlic powder, onion powder, and seasoned salt
+For seasonings, we’re using old bay seasoning, cajun seasoning, parsley, garlic powder, onion powder, and seasoned salt

 Yellow Cornmeal is the foundation of the crispy coating.
 Use a medium ground cornmeal instead of fine ground like how you do with my honey butter cornbread.
 Medium ground adds more crunch.